alialaei1/IOT-MQTT-Dashboard-for-ESP32-Plant-Sensor/README.md

 ```node -v``` and Nodejs package manager NPM should also have been installed, can be tested in the same way:
 ```npm -v```
 2. The next step you have downloaded and installed MongoDB, following this [guide](https://nodepressjs.com/install-mongodb). (tested on 'mongodb-win32-i386-2.6.8')
-4. To load dependencies we have to run a command in nilinet directory:
+4. To load dependencies you have to run a command in nilinet directory:
 ```npm install```
 This command is finding a json file named as 'package.js' to install all dependencies defined in the file.
 5. After that, run your web server using ```npm start```, visit http://localhost:3000, and you will see a message 'Hello World'